The Banished from the Hero’s Party Season 2 anime TV show is confirmed to be greenlit for production.

 The writer first began self-publishing the story for Banished from the Hero’s Party in October 2017 as a web novel on the “Shōsetsuka ni Narō” (Let’s Become Novelists) website.
 The web novel remains unfinished and seems to have been abandoned by the author.

 The web novel became popular so quickly that Japanese publisher Kadokawa began adapting it into a light novel series by June 2018.
 As of November 1, 2022, the light novel series was up to Volume 11 in paperback format.

 It should be noted that the light novel series technically had 10 volumes out when the anime premiered.
 However, the eighth volume was labeled as Volume 0 since the story focused on Red’s backstory.

 North American publisher Yen Press began releasing the official English translation in the USA and other countries in December 2020.
-As of October 2021, the English light novels were up to Volume 4, while Volume 5 is scheduled to release on January 18, 2022.
-The English manga’s first volume will be released on January 18, 2022.
+As of October 18, 2022, the English light novels were up to Volume 7, while Volume 8 is scheduled to release on March 21, 2023.
+The English manga will be up to Volume 4 by February 21, 2023.

 In an interview with Anime News Network, the original creator explained how he structures his book stories.

 “When I come up with the plot for a book-length story, I think of the balance as follows: A slow-life opening half, action in the middle and latter half, and a return to slow life in the end,” Zappon said.
 “Also, even in parts that have a lot of action, I don’t forget to incorporate the slow-life aspects to indicate the passage of time.
 The world is full of battles and adventure, but even if a battle awaits the next day, I won’t give up on the mundane happiness of today.
 That’s the theme I have in mind when writing the story.”